 Pike Place Market

-Just south on Alaska Way from the conference center you will find elevator and stair access up to Pike Place Market.
+Just west from the conference hotel you will find Pike Place Market.
 This vibrant historic market features hundreds of small shops and eateries.
 It’s a hub for local artisans and farmers, famous for its fish-throwing tradition.
 Stroll the market early and enjoy pastries from Le Panier or grab a drink from local shops like Espresso Vivace or Storyville Coffee.

 The Space Needle and the MoPOP